-With Valentines Day right around the corner, her insight on the healthy attributes of the different types of chocolate is timely and indispensable in choosing that perfect gift that is not only delicious, but also loaded with healthy ingredients.
+Valentines Day is here,, her insight on the healthy attributes of the different types of chocolate is timely and indispensable in choosing that perfect gift that is not only delicious, but also loaded with healthy ingredients.

 –Dr. Jim Palermo, Editor-in-Chief

 THE FRESH BEET–Not all chocolate is created equal.
 Milk chocolate, white chocolate and dark chocolate all have differing levels of healthy and unhealthy ingredients and should be eaten in moderation.